Last Visited - 2018

 for a variety of classes can be worthwhile if a good fields presents.

 Best spot to sit - Give the back straight a miss.
-The banking
+The track banking

 your view may be restricted to watching wings and fins go by.
 High